ShaikAfroz7777/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-### I'm a cool blogger, I wanna write stories, articles, which is useful to the upcoming generation.
+### I'm a cool blogger, I would like to write stories, articles, which is useful to the upcoming generation.